top of page

 Closer to home, Ryan Van Duzer completed the Great Divide Mountain Bike Route, the Baja Divide, and the Colorado Trail (along with thousands of additional loaded touring miles) with his Priority 600X mountain bike, relying on the same C12 gear drive.
 He has also ridden his Priority P600 over 1,000 miles from his home in Colorado to Iowa, then across Iowa for the 500-mile RAGBRAI tour.

-Priority Bicycles has equipped the stock 600 for the urban rider.
-It is delivered with upright handlebars, fenders, flat pedals, and slick street tires that are perfect for commuting.
+The Priority 600 is delivered with upright handlebars, fenders, flat pedals, and slick street tires that are perfect for commuting.
 Priority is based in New York and there are 10’s of thousands of commuters who rely on their bicycles.
 The trouble-free, maintenance-free Pinion drive is perfect for the urban commuter.
-But I went to work modifying the 600 to become the ideal gravel bike and long-distance bikepacking rig.

-In contrast, the Priority 600 shares a more upright geometry with both commuting bikes and touring bikes.
-Now that I have logged hundreds of miles on my 600, I am very satisfied with the comfort of the bike as well as the performance of the 12-speed Pinion drive.
-The evenly spaced 12 gears has the same wide range as my 27-speed traditional touring bike.
+Now that I have logged hundreds of miles on my P600, I am very satisfied with the comfort of the bike as well as the performance of the 12-speed Pinion drive.
+The 12-speed gearing has the same wide range as my 27-speed traditional touring bike.
 However, the Pinion transmission provides perfectly spaced gearing without any overlapping, redundant sprocket combinations.

-The Priority 600 also is more versatile than my traditional touring bike with 27-speeds and narrow 700c wheels.
-While I have ridden many gravel miles on hard-packed roads with the 32mm tires, any loose surface causes the wheels to wash out.
+While I have ridden many gravel miles on hard-packed roads with the 32mm tires, any loose surface causes the narrow wheels to wash out.
 The 600 has wider 650b wheels and I chose to set these up with 45mm Pirelli gravel tires, converted to tubeless.
 These are ideal tires for hard-packed gravel as well as paved roads and roll quietly and smoothly.
 They will be a great choice for extended bike touring, as well.

 When touring on paved roads with my 700c tires, I’d typically run 80 psi – and endure the sharp jolt of every bump up the seat post.
 But with the 650b wheelset on the Priority 600, I run the Pirellis at a max of 35 psi for more cushion.
 Since I converted these tires to tubeless, I have the option to air-down to 25 psi or lower for soft sand or rougher roads.
 Riders who never venture off the pavement will be happy with the stock 47mm WTB Horizon tires or might opt for a narrower option for less rolling resistance.

-I admit that there was a short learning curve when shifting the Pinion drive.
 I learned to stop pedaling and count to ONE while shifting.
 That’s it!
 If you simply stop pedaling for an instant, the gearbox shifts smoothly and silently – exactly like your auto transmission, which is what you would expect from former Porsche engineers!

 But the benefits of the internal gearing far outweigh this required alteration of your unconscious skill of shifting while pedaling.
 First, you can shift across multiple gears.
 I routinely shift down two gears as my speed drops on steep hills.
-Then, I also upshift two or more gears as I gain momentum at the crest of hills.
+Then, I also upshift two or more gears as I gain momentum over the crest of hills.
 The Pinion gearbox “snicks” precisely into the gear you select.

 I give the Priority 600 my FIVE Star rating as a touring bicycle!